Oxybutynin: short-term supply of tablets and discontinuation of oral liquid

-The oral liquid is being discontinued and we have limited all presentations of oxybutynin to existing patients only.
+The oral liquid is being discontinued.
+A small supply of tablets has been sourced.
+All presentations are restricted to existing patients only.

 Why are we doing this?

 Oxybutynin, 5 mg tablets and oral liquid 5 mg per 5 ml are currently supplied by Apotex.
 Apotex is leaving the New Zealand market.
 We have been looking for new suppliers for all the medicines they currently supply.

 We have had difficulty sourcing an alternative supplier for oxybutynin.